 Carpal tunnel typically begins in a person’s dominant hand, but symptoms throughout both hands is not uncommon and is nearly 3 times more common in women than men.
 Many healthcare professionals only focus on treating pain, rather than the source of the problem.
 It has been shown that patients suffering from carpal tunnel syndrome in both arms typically have nerve irritation stemming from the spine, which is why carpal tunnel decompression surgeries are unsuccessful nearly 40% of the time.

 What are the Best Treatments for Carpal Tunnel?

 The most appropriate treatment for your carpal tunnel syndrome largely depends on the underlying cause.
 As with most conditions, it is advised that patients begin with a non-invasive and more affordable treatment, such as spinal adjustment.
 Following spinal corrections, many patients experience substantial improvements of their symptoms, unlike those who use prescription medications, and decompression surgeries.
 These patients often report that their symptoms reappear after a short period of time.

 A chiropractor should perform an evaluation of your condition and formulate an individualized treatment plan that best suits you.
 If symptoms persist, adjustments to the bones of the wrist and therapies to the surrounding tissues are often considered.

 We understand that making decisions about how to treat carpal tunnel syndrome can be confusing.
-Contact 22 Health today at either our Altamonte Springs, Orange City, or Orlando locations, to learn more about how chiropractic care can help.
+Contact 22 Health today for more information about carpal tunnel or to schedule a consultation.